RECIPE: Pretzel Crusted Tuna For National Pretzel Day - The Nibble Webzine Of Food Adventures Recipe: Pretzel Crusted Tuna For National Pretzel Day

 It is a fun fact in cooking that a skillet is better for sautéing than a sauté pan.
 The sloping sides make it easier to move pieces of food around while constantly stirring, and to more easily shake the pan to toss the food for even cooking.
 For the best sear, choose a cast iron skillet.
 It gets hotter than other metals.

-You can, of course, sauté your food in a straight-sided sauté pan, but it requires more work: constant stirring and turning.
+You can, of course, sauté your food in the classic straight-sided sauté pan (frying pan), but it requires more work: constant stirring and turning.

 Guessing that the straight-sided frying pan may have come first, and the skillet adapted for greater flexibility, we tried to locate the facts.
 What we found was this, in Wikipedia: